Guide · April 2, 2026 · 13 min read

 Perplexity brand tracking is the practice of monitoring how Perplexity AI mentions, recommends, and cites your brand across its search results.
-Unlike ChatGPT or Gemini, Perplexity functions as a real-time search engine that cites every source it uses — making it the only major AI platform where your brand's visibility directly translates to trackable referral traffic.
+Unlike ChatGPT or Gemini, Perplexity functions as a real-time search engine that cites every source it uses.
+That makes it the only major AI platform where your brand's visibility directly translates to trackable referral traffic.

 This guide covers what to track, how to do it manually, when to automate, and how to connect tracking data to content decisions.
-We'll use a fictional brand — Planway, a mid-market project management tool — to make each concept concrete.
+We'll use a fictional brand called Planway, a mid-market project management tool, to make each concept concrete.

 Why Perplexity Tracking Is Different